HumbertoGlez/HumbertoGlez.github.io/index.md

 Projects
 ======

- * Centro Virtual de Aprendizaje, ITESM:
+ * Centro Virtual de Aprendizaje, ITESM
     * Updated the website of an online course using JavaScript, HTML and CSS.
     * Worked with a team of three, responsible for two out of five modules.
- * FitBuddy, Google CodeU Program
+ * FitBuddy, Google CodeU Program [Project Link](https://fitbuddy-253818.appspot.com/)
     * Collaborated with a team of peers to design and implement a web application using Java, JavaScript, HTML and CSS over the course of 10 weeks, leveraging various Google Cloud Platform APIs, including App Engine and Datastore.
     *	Practiced industry best practices such as: contributing to open source software using Git and GitHub, conducting code reviews with/for teammates, extending an existing codebase, participating in distributed development, designing new components and interfaces and leading them to completion.
     *	Built an editable user profile website utilizing Google’s Datastore to store user information.